makefool163/SocketForwardSerial/README.md

   -ip IP              Connect to Server IP when act as Source, default is localhost.
   -port PORT          Connect to Server port when act as source/Listen port when act as target, default is 22
   -com COM            Serial Port
   -baudrate BAUDRATE  Serial Port baudrate
+  -d, --debug         set debug out

   **3. Speical**